Strategizing your products’ pricing to generate more sales without losing profit margins would be best.

 Nothing better attracts customers than seasonal discounts and promotions.
 You can even attract customers by offering free shipping for your products.

 Analyzing Your Current Pricing

-Well, for that, you need to look hard at your current overhead expenses, enlist it and calculate how much you are giving in on a monthly basis.
+Well, you need to look hard at your current overhead expenses, enlist them and calculate how much you are giving in on a monthly basis.

-Overhead expenses can include rent, packaging cost, marketing cost, manufacturing cost, shipping cost, staff salary, utilities, website maintenance cost, etc.
+Overhead expenses can include rent, packaging cost, marketing cost, manufacturing cost, shipping cost, staff salaries, utilities, website maintenance costs, etc.

 You have to actively make decisions with your pricing strategy to cover all these to make it to the level of profitability.

 The first rule of adapting from your competitors is to model it, adapt it, not copy it.
 Many small business owners make that mistake with their pricing strategy.

 Looking back to the market and picking up the pricing trends is essential, but you need to see how it serves your product or business.